-Resources to accompany the performance and support its performers will appear below.
+Resources to accompany the performance and support its performers appear on the Resources page.

 Narrator: Claire Benedict

 Lady Tyranny: Elspeth Marrow (mezzo-soprano)